Your first online course launch plan [evergreen launch]

 What reason can I give them to act right now?

-If your ideal student has each of those thoughts in response to your content, they'll buy.
+If your ideal student has each of those thoughts in response to your course launch content, they’ll buy.
 Your job is to put the right content in front of them—at the right time.

 Defining your online course launch plan

-Your messaging map defines what you'll communicate to prospective students, but you also need a plan for when you'll say it.
-That's where a course launch calendar comes in.
+Your messaging map defines what you’ll communicate to prospective students, but you also need a plan for when you’ll say it.
+That’s where a course launch calendar comes in (the backbone of your online course launch plan).

 Why you need a course launch calendar